 31 Jan 2021 admin

 Nepal being the world’s second-richest country in water resources in the world defies the fact that Nepal is all about the mountains.
 Melting snows and glaciers of sky-high mountains gives way to numerous rivers, waterfalls, and Lakes in Nepal.
-Like the diversity of landscapes, the lakes in Nepal show great diversity locating themselves from high Himalayas to Terai.
+As the diversity of landscapes, the lakes in Nepal show great diversity locating themselves from the high Himalayas to Terai.
 Despite the fact, the beauty of every lake is breathtaking, here are the top 5 lakes in Nepal that you shouldn’t miss out on your Nepal visit:

 - Gokyo Lake